kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 ### Kubernetes API Server Configuration

 The API server must be configured to connect to the webhook server for certain API requests.
 This is done by creating a ValidatingWebhookConfiguration object.
 For a more thorough explanation of each field refer to the documentation.
 An example yaml file is provided below.
-The value of timeoutSeconds will affect the latency of snapshot creation, and must be considered carefully as it will affect the time the application may be frozen for.
+The value of timeoutSeconds will affect the latency of snapshot creation, and must be considered carefully as it might affect the time the application is frozen for.

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1